 For me, running was the competitive outlet I needed in my post-college days.
 Races fueled my training and the endorphins ignited my passion.
 On the days when I’m too tired to get out of bed or just not feeling it, I try to remind myself why I started.
 Each run—good, bad, short, long, in a group, on my own, with music, sans cell phone, 6 a.m., 6 p.m.—is a chance to show up for myself, to find new strength, explore a new neighborhood or just let go and be.
 Even on bad runs when I sputter out at two miles and decide to walk home, I take note of what went wrong and try to learn from it.
 Did I rush through my warmup?
 Did I drink enough water?

 Your success as a runner isn’t measured by one run or even one race, so count every step forward as a win and every step back as a chance to try again.

 Before you start mapping out your neighborhood route, make sure you have the right running gear on hand.
 All you really need to get started is a good pair of shoes, but with so many out there it can be hard to find the right ones.
 To help narrow it down, head over to your local running store and ask for an evaluation.
 They'll measure your feet, examine your gait and make some recommendations.
 For clothing, stick to fabrics that are light and breathable and embrace the convenience of layers.
+If you're training in the cold, here's our list of the best winter running gear.
 Additional tools like headphones, foam rollers and armbands may also be beneficial as you rev up your training.